 iiHere too, it would be going a bit too deep to explicate the notion of what is constitutive and what is constituting beyond saying that what is constituted at one moment becomes constituting at another moment.

 iiiIn fact, she comes very close to this when she says that “and slavery, rather than something slaves were, became something slaveholders did—to the corruption of themselves, the injustice of the slaves, and the probable destruction of the country.”
 Fields, Barbara J..
 Racecraft: The Soul of Inequality in American Life (p.
 99).
 Verso Books.
 Kindle Edition.
-Slavery, after all, was racialized and racializing, but it was ultimately a form of organization of labor for exploitation and thus a relation between classes, an enslaved proletariat and a group of capitalist slaveholders.
-But a problem arises insofar as capitalism is not merely something capitalists do and the working class is not merely something done by capitalists.
+Slavery, after all, was racialized and racializing, but it was ultimately a form of organization of labor for exploitation and thus a relation between classes, enslaved laborers and a group of capitalist slaveholders.
+But a problem arises insofar as capitalism is not merely something capitalists do and neither the working class nor the slave class merely merely something done by capitalists.

 ivI add the “though not uniquely” because I am not aware of her views on gender or sexuality, she only counterpoises race to Nation and to bridges.

 vIn the beginning of “Rogues and Geldings”, Fields makes this clear: ““Race” too often recommends itself as a guiltless word, a neutral term for an empirical fact.
 It is not.
 Race appears to be a neutral description of reality because of the race-racism evasion, through which immoral acts of discrimination disappear, and then reappear camouflaged as the victim’s alleged difference.”
 Racecraft might best be understood as the evasion itself, the activity of transforming racism into race.
 Fields, Barbara J..
 Racecraft: The Soul of Inequality in American Life (p.
 95).
 Verso Books.
 Kindle Edition.